Sam20B/Sam20B/README.md

-Hi👋
+S'up

-- 🔭 I’m currently working on frontend web development
+- 🔭 I’m currently working on API development using Node.js and Express.
-- 🌱 I’m currently learning: Angular frameworks
+- 🌱 I’m currently learning Node.js with a focus on building and working with APIs.
-- 👯 I’m looking to collaborate on: Web page design|UI design
+- 👯 I’m looking to collaborate on Software development.
-- 🤔 I’m looking for help with improving my skills in UI design
+- 🤔 I’m looking for help with improving my skills in UI design.
-- 💬 Ask me about: front-end web development
+- 💬 Ask me about front-end web development.
 - 📫 How to reach me: wafulabibiana93@gmail.com
-- ⚡ Fun fact: I'm also an artist making me better at web design
+- ⚡ Fun fact: I'm also an artist making me better at web design.